Midhm/Midhm/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on getting a Data Science Certification.
-- 🌱 I’m currently learning about RStudio and GitHub.
-- ⚡ Fun fact: ...
-I have a LOT of indoor plants.
+bartender, currently studying Data Science... 🌱 I have a LOT of indoor plants.